What are Barcodes used for?

 QR Codes next to paintings or sculptures in museums and galleries will provide information about the actual items being exhibited.

-At the bottom of magazine articles leading the reader to more information ion the subject.
+At the bottom of magazine articles leading the reader to more information on the subject.

 Schools and universities use barcodes to control assets as well and

-In certain countries such as such as China and India, QR codes are used to facilitate payments.
+In certain countries such as China and India, QR codes are used to facilitate payments.
 The codes are used to store credit card or bank account information.
-Crypto currencies such as Bitcoin use QR codes to store transaction information, payment addresses and cryptographic keys to share with digital wallets and support payments.
+Cryptocurrencies such as Bitcoin use QR codes to store transaction information, payment addresses, and cryptographic keys to share with digital wallets and support payments.

 Payment options such as Zapper use QR codes to facilitate the payment process.
 ERP software can embed QR Codes in invoices and quotes thereby providing easy options for payment.

 QR Codes can be used to provide discount vouchers or special offers.

 Just from the few examples provided above, it is obvious that the use of barcodes is widespread.
 With the rapid increase in technology and the advent of IoT (Internet of Things), their use will continue to increase.